Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 <img width="81%" src="https://miro.medium.com/max/2560/1*sK_T0uuIuo48khIl0mLtIw.jpeg" />
 </p>

-* **Static Code Analysis**
+#### Static Code Analysis
 * Look for standard types of errors
 * They don't run the code

-* **Dynamic Code Analysis**
+* **SAST** - Static Application Security Testing
+	- Help identify security flaws
+	- Can present false positive

+#### Dynamic Code Analysis (Fuzzing)
+* Send random input to an application
+	- Fault-injecting, robustness testing, syntax testing, negative testing
+* Looking for something out of the ordinary
 * Actually runs the code
 * Looks for logic errors
 * Look for Security holes
 * Memory Leak
 * Database querying

-* **Staging**
+* Many different fuzzing options (frameworks and fuzzing engines)

+#### Staging
 * **Stress Test** - aggressive test of issues such as multiple user simultaneous inputs, multiple server data syncing ...
 * **Sandboxing** - Isolated testing environment; Test the systems, almost always virtual machines (VMs), that enable developers to run the application aggressively.

+#### Model Verification
-* **Model Verification** - **Model** defines how developers expect some feature of the final code to perform. **Model Verification** match the application to the aspect of the model. (e.g -This button drive the user to the home or not?)
+* **Model** defines how developers expect some feature of the final code to perform. **Model Verification** match the application to the aspect of the model. *(e.g -This button drive the user to the home or not?)*

+* **Verification**
+	- Does the software work properly?
+	- Are there any bugs to address?
+	- Are we building the product right?
+* **Validation**
+	- Did you meet the high level requirements?
+	- Are we building the right product?

+#### Production
-* **Production** - When the testing are done and it's time to pull the application online and running. (expose to the public / internet).
+* When the testing are done and it's time to pull the application online and running. (expose to the public / internet).
 The process of moving an application from the development environment to the production environment is called **provisioning**.
 The process of remove an application from the production is called **desprovisioning**.

+#### Compiled vs. Runtime code
+* **Compiled code**
+	- You don't see the source code
+	- The application is an executable compiled from the source
+	- The compiled code is specific to an OS and CPU
+	- Logical bugs can be identified at compile time
+* **Runtime code**
+	- Source code is usually viewable
+	- The code instructions execute when the application is run
+	- No opportunity to find compile-time errors, so errors are detected during or after the execution

 ## Secure Code Techniques
-### **Compiled vs. Runtime code**
-Compile-time is the instance where the code you entered is converted to executable.
-Run-time is the instance where the executable is run.

 ### 1. **Error Handling**
 * **Proper Error Handling**: isn't going to stop all errors, but it will prevent errors from apperaring on the user interface for easy viewing for attackes / bad actors.
 * Bad actors loves mishandled exceptions that can allow execution of code